MicrosoftDocs/globalization/globalization/internationalization/international-laws-and-standards.md

 Other markets have their own laws and new laws are added by countries periodically.

+## Language reforms

+Some markets have local regulatory boards that specify official spelling, grammar, and terminology for a given language.
+You should consider complying with these regulations.
+For example, the German orthography reform of 1996 (Reform der deutschen Rechtschreibung von 1996) led to a mandate of the use of new spelling rules in schools and public administration.
+For more information about German orthography, see the German-language site [Rat für deutsche Rechtschreibung (Council for German Orthography)] (<https://www.rechtschreibrat.com/>).

 ## Entry to market

 Some markets may require you to register your software before it can be distributed or sold in that market.